How long has it been since you have run a social media audit?

 - Referral traffic

-The idea of your first audit is to define the current state of your social media presence and create a benchmark for the next audits to come.
+The primary objective of your inaugural audit is to delineate the existing state of your social media presence and establish a benchmark for subsequent audits.
+Therefore, your audit must showcase the month, quarter, or year-over-year percentage change of different metrics.

 - Timely tracking will allow you to spot regular seasonal changes